-Depression in the workplace is a leading cause of productivity loss.
+Depression in the workplace is a leading cause of productivity loss among employers.
 According to the Tufts Medical Center Program on Health, Work and Productivity director, Debra Lerner, the companies she looks at always have depression in the top five reasons for productivity loss.

 Many researchers are looking into the other side of dealing with mental health problems—the prevention side.
 For too long, people have focused on treatment.
 The workplace has been identified as a very appropriate place for programs focused more on preventative treatment.
 While this is so, there is still little that has been done to develop and roll-out such programs in the workplace.
 There are many reasons for this, and cost and the lack of backing research are definitely among these.

 The work environment can be a very stressful place.
 Many workplaces work on tight deadlines, long hours, and impersonal bosses.
 Factors such as competition, gossip, backbiting, and cut-throat coworkers can also make the workplace a trying place.
 On the other hand, the demands of the employee’s personal life also need to be met.
 Marriage, parenting, and additional responsibility require that a person shows up consistently and ready to give off themselves.